JMarcosHP/Debian-Indestructible/guides/EFI-ZRAM.md

 The `/var/lib/dpkg` and `/var/lib/apt` directories must remain in the default subvolume to ensure package manager database consistency across snapshots.
 This is a Debian/Ubuntu limitation, unlike openSUSE which can use a single `/var` subvolume because Zypper stores its database in `/usr/lib/sysimage/rpm/`.

+This is the main issue that prevents using a single `/var` subvolume in Debian/Ubuntu systems and stick to this granular layout for `/var`.

 **Specific subvolumes for Desktop Environments**

 Some desktop environments must have specific directories as writable in order to boot without issues in Snapper's read-only snapshots.